 - Psychotherapy alphabet soup provides an overview of several types of therapy

-- The Psychology Corner has links to posts forms of therapy in addition to the ones listed below
+- The Psychology Corner has links to posts on forms of therapy in addition to the ones listed below

 - Therapy Tools for Mental Health has some of my favourite ideas from different therapy approaches